Anomalous Cognition and the Search for Non-Human Intelligence

 He’d written a book called “The Day After Roswell" and then later created an unpublished manuscript called “Dawn of a New Age” that is accessible on the internet.
 This manuscript provides intriguing insights into the intersection of advanced brain functions and anomalous cognitive phenomena, while also legitimising the topic by showing how the military have interests in these areas.

-Corso describes discovering a report on how the brain emitted long, low frequency waves, suggesting a form of electromagnetic integration of brain lobes rather than interference.
+Corso describes discovering a report on how the brain emitted long, low frequency waves, suggesting a form of "electromagnetic integration of brain lobes" rather than interference.
 Parts of Corso’s work refers to a life threatening event where his pure instinct apparently saved his life, which directly relates to an article published in Time magazine back in 2017.
 According to Time, the “Office of Naval Research embarked on a four-year, $3.85 million research program to explore the phenomena it calls premonition and intuition, or “Spidey sense.”
 Stating that the military were trying to understand the processes and hopefully “accelerate it” for military use.
 A spectacular admission.

 So we know that the military have recently been spending money trying to both understand intuition and also improve on people’s abilities, but what about the past?
 According to Corso he has spoken to a “learned professor” about his experiences and that the professor had replied stating that “instinct came about in layers from another dimension”.
 He’d also discussed these topics with a general, who apparently had agreed, stating they were beginning “research in another dimension, and we often speculated if this dimension could be in the realm of the so-called UFOs”.
 So not only do we have confirmation that the military are currently researching intuition, but also there are suggestions that this had been ongoing for quite some time, if we take Corso’s comments as factually correct.
 And really, recent military admissions help to confirm Corso’s earlier comments and suspicions.